auth0/react-native-lock/README.md

 > This fixes the error `Error: duplicate files during packaging of APK

-Then in the file `MainActivity.java` add the following Java import
+Then in the file `MainApplication.java` add the following Java import

 ```java
 import com.auth0.lock.react.LockReactPackage;
 ```

+> In react-native versions older than 0.29 you should add do this in `MainActivity.java` instead

 and add Lock's React Native module